valsamovich/cs.github.io/docs/tutorials/database.md

   - Subtypes
   - Recursive (1:1, 1:N, N:M)

-Steps of representing entities with the Relational Model:
+Steps of **representing entities** with the Relational Model:

 - Define a table for each entity and give that table the same name as the entity.
   - Primary key of the relation the identifier of the entity
 - Create a column in the relation for each attribute in the entity
 - Apply normalization process to remove any normalization problems

+Column **properties**:

+- Data types, usually set whan the table is actually created in the database
+- Null Status: NoT NULL or NULL
+- Default Values, value that the DBMS automatically supplies when a new row is created
+- Data Constraints The data values in some columns may be subject to restrictions on the values that can exist in those columns.

 ## Glossary